Doxuno

 LIQUIDATED DAMAGES

-The Parties acknowledge and agree that the actual damages resulting from a breach of this Agreement may be difficult to ascertain.
-Therefore, in the event of a material breach by the Employee, the Employee shall pay to the Company the sum of $75,000 as liquidated damages, which the Parties agree represents a reasonable estimate of the damages likely to be sustained by the Company.
+The Parties acknowledge that the actual damages resulting from a breach of this Agreement may be difficult to ascertain.
+In the event of a material breach by the Employee, the Employee shall pay to the Company the sum of $75,000 as liquidated damages, which the Parties agree represents a reasonable estimate of damages likely to be sustained by the Company.
 This provision shall not limit the Company's right to seek additional remedies, including injunctive relief.

 15.